Existence of mASD connections on 4-manifolds with cylindrical ends: Partial compactification---the Taubes boundary

 We end this section with several comments about the construction of the partial compactification $I(\mathcal{U}')$, as well as some of its limitations.
 This partial compactification is constructed only so that bubbling sequences in $X_0'$ converge---our assumptions on the topology on $I(\mathcal{U}')$ do not necessarily imply subsequential convergence of other types of sequences.
 The simple reason for this is that we do not yet know how such sequences behave, and what additional limiting objects we would need to include in $I(\Pi')$ to ensure their subsequential convergence.
 What we are presently lacking is a sufficiently strong version of Uhlenbeck's compactness theorem for $\mASD$ connections.
 In the end, such a theorem would need to (at least) address the following:

-\begin{enumerate}[leftmargin=*] \item[(a)] \emph{Bubble formation on the end}: To what extent is the $\mASD$ condition preserved under Uhlenbeck limits where the curvature concentrates at a point in $\End \; X$?
+\begin{enumerate}[leftmargin=*] \item[(a)] \emph{Bubble formation on the end}: To what extent is the $\mASD$ condition preserved under Uhlenbeck limits where the curvature concentrates at a point in $\End X$?
 More fundamentally, is the connections space $\A^{1,p}(\mathcal{T}_\Gamma)$ suitably closed under such limits?
 This is related to (c) below.

-From the gluing perspective, we avoided these questions altogether by only gluing at points in the compact part where $\mASD$ connections are $\ASD$; that is, $I(\mathcal{U}')$ only corresponds to the points in the ``Taubes boundary'' that corresponds to bubbles in $X'_0 \subseteq X \backslash \End \; X$.
-A more thorough investigation would require not only an understanding of the $\mASD$ condition under Uhlenbeck limits, but also an understanding of how to glue at points on $\End \; X$.
+From the gluing perspective, we avoided these questions altogether by only gluing at points in the compact part where $\mASD$ connections are $\ASD$; that is, $I(\mathcal{U}')$ only corresponds to the points in the ``Taubes boundary'' that corresponds to bubbles in $X'_0 \subseteq X \backslash \End X$ {(and relative to a \emph{fixed} gluing parameter $\rho$; see Remark \ref{rem:G2point} (b))}.
+A more thorough investigation would require not only an understanding of the $\mASD$ condition under Uhlenbeck limits, but also an understanding of how to glue at points on $\End X$.

 \item[(b)] \emph{Energy escaping down the end}: One example of this is bubbling on the end, as discussed in (a).
 Another example is where a non-trivial amount of energy escapes down the end.
 This is familiar in the $\ASD$ setting, where compactification can be achieved by including spaces of translationally-invariant $\ASD$ connections on $\bb{R} \times N$ (spaces of ``Floer trajectories''); see \cite{floer1,donaldson10}.
 In the $\mASD$ setting, one would likely need to include spaces of $\mASD$ connections on $\bb{R} \times N$ to account for energy escaping.
-The details of this appear to be subtle, since the energy of such connections are not governed by topological quantities, as is the case in the $\ASD$ setting.
-(In the discussion above, where we considered sequences in the image of $\Psi'$, we were able to exclude non-trivial energy on the end appealing to (\ref{eq:close}).)
+The details of this appear to be subtle, since the energy values of such connections are not governed by topological quantities, as is the case in the $\ASD$ setting.
+(In the discussion above, where we considered sequences in the image of $\Psi'$, we were able to exclude non-trivial energy on the end by appealing to (\ref{eq:close}).)

 \item[(c)] \emph{Failure of the slice-wise gauge fixing condition}: In the definition of the space $\A^{1,p}(\mathcal{T}_\Gamma)$ from Section \ref{sec:TheSpaceOfConnections}, we restricted attention to connections that restrict on each time slice $\left\{t \right\} \times N$, for $t \geq T$, to be gauge equivalent to a connection in the gauge slice $U_\Gamma$.
 This is an open condition in the space of all $L^p_{1, loc}$ connections, and we do not see a reason why this condition should be retained through limits of $\mASD$ connections. \end{enumerate}